20% discount on holidays between 4th January and 20th March 2024.

 Dining area (seats four).

-Seating area with Clearview wood burning stove, TV with Freeview, DVD player, digital radio, iPod / iPad dock, books and games.
+Seating area with Clearview wood burning stove, Smart TV, digital radio, iPod / iPad dock, books and games.

 Bedroom with zip and link beds which can be set up as a 6’ super king or 3’ twin as preferred, ample storage and TV with Freeview.